On Functional Representations of the Conformal Algebra: Introduction

 (As will be discussed more fully later, this is not quite the full story: existence of a quasi-local representation of the theory is required.)
 Rotational invariance implies symmetry of $F_{\alpha \beta}$.
 Furthermore, it will be shown, under certain conditions, that $F_{\alpha\beta}$ can be `improved' in such a way that its trace corresponds to the Ward identity associated with dilatation invariance.
 Assuming this improvement to be done, conformal invariance is confirmed in \sect{Conditions}.

 This analysis of the improvement procedure will be seen to have close parallels to that of Polchinski's classic paper~\cite{Pol-ScaleConformal}.
 Indeed, as in the latter, a sufficient condition for this improvement is essentially that primary vector fields of scaling dimension $\D-1$ are absent from the spectrum.
 In the same paper, Polchinski completed an argument due to Zamolodchikov~\cite{Zam-cfn} showing that, in two dimensions, the energy-momentum tensor of a scale-invariant theory can be rendered traceless if the theory is unitary and the spectrum of fields is discrete.
-The veracity of this for $\D>2$, together with the merits of romanesque broccoli \footnote{It makes a pleasing addition to macaroni cheese. }, has been much debated~\cite{Nakayama-ScaleConformal}.
+The veracity of this for $\D>2$ has been much debated~\cite{Nakayama-ScaleConformal}.

 As additional confirmation of the consistency of our approach it will be shown in \sect{ConformalCovariance} that $\mathcal{T}_{\alpha \beta}$ has the same properties under conformal transformations as a tensor, conformal primary field of scaling dimension, $\D$.
 (We use the term field with care since the associated representation is non-local, but henceforth will be less assiduous.)
 Let us emphasise that we are not claiming $\eval{T_{\alpha\beta}}$ is a representation of the energy-momentum tensor in the sense of having the correct transformation properties under the appropriate representation of the conformal group; only for the full $\mathcal{T}_{\alpha \beta}$ does this hold.